josekanattu/docx2pdf-converter/README.md

 ## API Calls

 ### Convert to PDF
-The endpoint returns the requested file.
+The endpoint returns the requested file and automatically create a thumbnail.
+Thumbnail can be seen in thumbs folder.

 HTTP Request